-Fifteen miles south, near Uniontown, a 2.2-mile section of the trail opened in 2017 in South Union Township.
-This section of the trail is paved and extends from the Hutchinson Recreation Area north to Cinder Road.
+Fifteen miles south, near Uniontown, a 2.4-mile section of the trail opened in 2017 in South Union Township.
+This section of the trail is paved and extends from the Hutchinson Recreation Area north to Pennsylvania Avenue.
 A charming covered bridge greets trail users at the southern end of the trail at Stadium Drive.

 Farther south, a 1.7-mile section of the Sheepskin Rail-Trail opened in 2018, which begins in Point Marion at Cheat Street on the south side of the Cheat River.
 From there, the pathway runs southward through town, passing a community park off South Main Street which offers trailhead parking.
 As it continues, the pathway crosses into Springhill Township and becomes wooded as it travels along the Monongahela River down to the West Virginia border.
 At the state line, the trail makes a connection to the Mon River Trail, part of an interconnected system of trails spanning 48 miles in and around Morgantown, West Virginia.

 To reach the Dunbar section: From US 119 in Connellsville, travel 2.7 miles south to Dunbar Road, and turn left.
 Parking is available in Dunbar along Railroad Street and at Dunbar Park.
 Restrooms are available at the park.
 The trail entrance is adjacent to the Dunbar Historical Society.